NotNV6/Prefix-Plugin-Revamped/README.md

 - There might be bugs, if you do find some please report them to me (NV6#9199 on discord)
 - This is an opensource project, I have not put a lot of effort in this plugin.
 - I am not a professional developer by any means, I am not responsible for any issues.
+- You can NOT claim this code to be yours.